urbanhire/query-url/README.md

 # query-url
-Get search query from url
+Get search query (job name and location) from url